openbase/bco.website/www/developer/installation.md

 The ```latest-stable``` branch is still linking against BCO 1.6 which will be soon replaced by BCO 2.0.
 Be aware to [setup the snapshot repository](#setup-snapshot-repository) before building the ```master``` branch.
 :::
-This core repository provides all binaries and libraries needed to start and setup BCO.
+This main repository provides all binaries and libraries needed to start and setup BCO.
 Additionally, the sourcecode of the bco core components is provided as well via sub-modules (exclusive for bco core development).
 Those are empty by default and only required for BCO core development.
-More details about how to build the entire project form scatch can be found at the last installation section.
+More details about how to build the entire project form scratch can be found at [BCO Core Component Development Preparations](#bco-core-component-development-preparations).

 ## Setup Snapshot Repository
 ::: tip INFO
 This step is only required if you are using a non release branch (e.g. master) or link against it.
 :::

-BCO is using the maven as build tool.
+BCO is using maven as build tool.
 All dependencies are deployed at the central maven repositories and will be downloaded without any specific configuration for stable releases.
 In case you want to build a bco snapshot release or your project depends on any snapshots you have to add the following public repository configuration to your global maven settings file (```~/.m2/settings.xml```).

 ```xml
 <?xml version="1.0"?>